Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

    $ scp kong-enterprise-edition-1.3.0.1.el7.noarch.rpm <centos user>@<server>:~
    ```

+*Optional:* Steps 7-9 are for verifying the integrity of the package.
+They are not necessary to move on to [installation](#option-1-if-installing-via-a-downloaded-rpm-package).

 7. Kong's official Key ID is `2cac36c51d5f3726`.
 Verify it by querying the RPM package and comparing it to the Key ID:

    ```